J4X-98/Writeups/Websites/DamnVulnerableDeFi/01_Unstoppable/writeup.md

 ## Challenge

 There’s a tokenized vault with a million DVT tokens deposited.
-It’s offering flash loans for free, until the grace period ends.
+It’s offering flash loans for free until the grace period ends.

 To pass the challenge, make the vault stop offering flash loans.

 You start with 10 DVT tokens in balance.

-You are provided with the code for the flashloan providing vault:
+You are provided with the code for the flash loan providing vault:

 ```solidity
 // SPDX-License-Identifier: MIT